Deploying BloodHound Community Edition for Pentesters

 This is going to share all the files in /opt/BloodHound to /opt/bloodhound on the docker container.
 So note that if you have any sensitive files in this directory, they can be accessible in this directory, individual files can be shared as well, which may be more preferable.
 Note in the above line we can specify this as Read Only which makes it slightly more secure.

 Anyways - security rant concerns aside, after saving this file and putting the certificates in /opt/bloodhound/ and having them named cert.cer/cert.pem (or whatever you would like to name them), we can restart the server.
-Once again, this can be done by ctrl+c to stop the process and re-running docker-compose up
+Once again, this can be done by ctrl+c to stop the process and re-running ./bloodhound-cli containers up

 .
 Now, you should see our site is served with an SSL certificate!
 Our communications between us and the site are now encrypted.
 Note that I’m using a self-signed SSL cert for our demo here.
 I’m not trying to make things overly complex, though you should use a signed/trusted certificate in production.